AppAndFlow/react-native-google-autocomplete/README.md

 # React-Native-Google-Autocomplete

-Using render props to make google automplete work nicely with any design.
+Using render props to make google autocomplete work nicely with any design.

 ## Installation